 If the landlord completely refuses to address a pest issue they are contractually obligated to handle, you can take legal recourse through local tenant authorities.
 File a complaint explaining the pest infestation and how the landlord violated agreement terms by not resolving it.
 The authorities can impose penalties to compel the landlord to act.
 But try to avoid outright legal disputes if possible.

-Shift if Landlord Still Doesn’t Cooperate
+Shift if the Landlord Still Doesn’t Cooperate

 Take preventative measures, act quickly at first signs of pests, and persist with reasonable pest control demands to ensure your landlord tackles issues promptly.
 With these practical tips, you can keep rental pests under control and maintain a healthy living environment.
 Don’t live with vermin just because you are a tenant!